Net Metering for a Rate G or Rate M customer-generator – Option I

 The maximum generating capacity of the equipment must not exceed the lesser of the following:

-• the maximum self‑generation capacity does not exceed 1,000 kilowatts.
+- a self‑generation capacity not exceeding 1,000 kilowatts.

 Want to sign up for Net Metering Option I or find out more about it?